dtoebe/Challenge2APIServer/README.md

 ### The endpoints

-- /tweets:
+- /comments:
   - Method: GET
   - Status Code Success: 200
-  - Desc: get all the tweets
+  - Desc: get all the comments
   - Payload:

 ```json